amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(n log n) - Linearithmic

-Linearithmic time complexity it's slightly slower than a linear algorithm but still much better than a quadratic algorithm (you will see a graph at the very end of the post).
+Linearithmic time complexity it's slightly slower than a linear algorithm.
+However, it's still much better than a quadratic algorithm (you will see a graph at the very end of the post).

 ## Mergesort